ayushman-roy/CompBio_Project/README.md

 # Age-Structured SIRQVD Model with Viral Load Dynamics

-## Overview
+## Research Objective

 This project implements a sophisticated epidemiological model that simulates the spread of a disease (like COVID-19) through a population of 1 million people divided into different age groups.
-The model tracks how the disease spreads, how people recover, and unfortunately, how some people die from the disease.
-All outputs are presented as percentages of the total population, making it easier to understand the relative impact across different scenarios.

-### In Plain English

-Think of this model as a virtual city of 1 million people where:
-- People are divided into different age groups (kids, young adults, middle-aged, and elderly)
-- The disease spreads when people come into contact with each other
-- Some people get sicker than others, especially older people
-- We can try to control the outbreak by:
-  - Isolating sick people (quarantine)
-  - Giving people vaccines
-  - Understanding how the amount of virus in someone affects how sick they get
-- All results are shown as percentages (e.g., "2% of the population died" instead of "20,000 people died")

-## Model Components

-### 1. Population Structure

-The model divides the population of 1 million into four age groups:
-- 0-19 years (Children/Teens) - 250,000 people (25%)
-- 20-39 years (Young Adults) - 300,000 people (30%)
-- 40-59 years (Middle Age) - 250,000 people (25%)
-- 60+ years (Elderly) - 200,000 people (20%)

-Each age group has different characteristics:
-- How likely they are to get infected
-- How well they recover
-- How well vaccines work for them
-- How likely they are to die if infected
-- How much the amount of virus affects their health

-### 2. Disease States

-The model tracks seven different states for each person:
-- **S**: Susceptible (can get infected)
-- **I**: Infected (currently sick)
-- **Q**: Quarantined (isolated to prevent spread)
-- **R**: Recovered (got better)
-- **V**: Vaccinated (protected)
-- **D**: Dead (died from the disease)
-- **L**: Viral Load (how much virus is in their body)

-All states are tracked as percentages of the total population.

-### 3. Disease Spread

-The disease spreads through:
-- Contact between people in different age groups
-- The amount of virus in infected people
-- How susceptible different age groups are
-- How much people interact with each other

-### 4. Public Health Interventions

-The model includes two main ways to control the outbreak:
-- **Quarantine**: Isolating sick people to prevent spread
-- **Vaccination**: Protecting people before they get sick

-## Technical Details

-### Mathematical Formulation
+The model's novel approach combines age-structured population dynamics with viral load progression to provide more accurate predictions of disease spread and mortality patterns.
+This integration allows for better understanding of how age-specific factors and viral load dynamics influence disease outcomes and intervention effectiveness.

+## Model Architecture

+### Core Components

+1. **Population Structure**
+   - Four distinct age groups with unique epidemiological characteristics
+   - Realistic population distribution (0-19: 25%, 20-39: 30%, 40-59: 25%, 60+: 20%)
+   - Age-specific parameters for susceptibility, recovery, and mortality

+2. **Disease States**
+   - Seven-state model (SIRQVDL) capturing disease progression
+   - Viral load dynamics integrated with epidemiological states
+   - Age-specific transition rates between states

+3. **Transmission Dynamics**
+   - Age-structured contact matrix
+   - Viral load-dependent transmission rates
+   - Realistic mixing patterns between age groups

+4. **Intervention Framework**
+   - Quarantine implementation
+   - Vaccination strategies
+   - Age-specific intervention effectiveness

+## Mathematical Framework

+### Differential Equations

 The model is based on a system of differential equations that describe how people move between different states: